 - Gardens by the Bay Admission

-Gardens by the Bay is an incredible futuristic park featuring giant manmade tree structures (called the ‘Supertree Grove’) which towers into the sky.
-This Singapore attraction was crowned World Building of the year at the world Architecture Festival 2012 and visitors have the chance to get up close and personal with the trees by using the impressive Skywalk over the gardens.
+Gardens by the Bay is an incredible futuristic park featuring giant man-made tree structures (called the ‘Supertree Grove’) which towers into the sky.
+This Singapore attraction has won countless awards and continues to wow the endless succession of visitors who have the chance to get up close and personal with the trees by using the impressive Skywalk over the gardens.
 Come nightfall, the 50-metre-tall trees are brilliantly illuminated with a kaleidoscope of colours making the whole park even more spectacular.
-The show starts around 8pm and is completely free (unless you want to use the Skywalk where there is a small charge).
+The show starts around 20:00 and is completely free (unless you want to use the Skywalk where there is a small charge).
 Read More...

 - Opening Hours: Outdoor Gardens: Daily 05:00 - 02:00

 OCBC Skyway: Daily 09:00 - 21:00 (Last ticket sale at 20:00)

 - Address: 18 Marina Gardens Drive, Singapore 018953